JoeyShapiro/Kale/NOTES.md

 why not. they are not needed anymore

 could use different list view. but this seems the proper way. have most control, and wasnt *that* hard

+could make separate list for collected, but dont like. gets over done. i think i can do all one list the list might need to grow. if i keep it

+i think this is the best way to handle it. what if thy have the name, or kepp it indepent cant have to list views